mjraidev/Successful-Push/README.md

 ## This is my First Repo of Practicing GitHub Actions.
-## Whenever I push Code, I will give following message:
+## Whenever I push Code, It will give following message:

 ## "Commit Pushed Successfully"